11 Ways to Respond Effectively to Manipulative Apology Patterns

 What is the difference between a genuine and a manipulative apology pattern?

-A genuine apology acknowledges wrongdoing, expresses remorse, and seeks to make amends, while a manipulative apology pattern deflects blame and avoids responsibility.
+A genuine apology acknowledges wrongdoing, expresses remorse, and seeks to make amends, while a manipulative apology deflects Blame and avoids responsibility.

 Leave a Reply